vukanoa/Vimrc/README.md

 # Vimrc

-## Explanations for every feature in my Vimrc
+## Explanation for every feature in my Vimrc

-TODO: Detailed explanation of every feature

-(Some explanations are my own, some are from the help pages)
+**This is more of a DOCUMENTATION.md than a README.md file** (Some explanations are my own, some are from the help pages)

 ### syntax on